Dragon863/amonet-graphical/README.md

 # amonet

-This is a modified graphical version of the amonet exploit by `xyzz` for the amazon biscuit.
-It will allow you to dump the internal emmc memory, and extract data from the device.
+This is a modified graphical version of the amonet exploit by `xyzz` (https://github.com/xyzz/amonet) ported to the amazon biscuit (all credit for the original exploit goes to xyzz!).
+This tool will allow you to dump the internal emmc memory, and extract data from the device.
 If you are compiling this yourself, before running `__init__.py` for the first time be sure to run `setup.sh` to compile binaries for the payloads.
 - Before running, peel off the rubber grip on the base of the device and use a torx 8 screwdriver to dissasemble the device and expose the main board.
 After this, use a flat head screwdriver or thin plastic tool to pry off the RF shield on the main processor board.
 - You will the need a small metal piece such as a very small flat head screwdriver or a piece of tin foil to short circuit the capacitor next to the eMMC in the area shown below.